Italian Expert Witness Service

 We act as expert witness on contractual disputes, family law cases and personal injury claims where Italian rules are applicable as well as on Italian proceeding rules.

-Our Italian law team's recent cases in 2014 include:
+Our Italian law team's cases include:

 - Alessandro Gravante, Partner in the Italian Litigation team, has been appointed to provide evidence on the applications of the Italian civil code and, in particular, art.
 1385 and the “time of essence” doctrine in relation to the purchase of several holiday homes in Italy

 - Piero Mastrosimone, Head of our Italian Insurance and Personal Injury Team, is frequently asked to provide Italian legal advice in the form of an expert report on Italian law in the context of English proceedings related to accidents or holiday incidents in Italy

 - Helen Teffere, Senior Associate in the Private Client Office in Rome, is routinely instructed by English firms to provide probate advice in respect of assets in Italy in the context of an English probate